 Visionary ideas and inspired creativity have helped the Utah Nanofab become a world leader in the fabrication of neural prosthetics, biomedical microfluidic systems and biosensor chips.
 The discoveries made in the Nanofab help create life-saving medical devices, faster microchips, and more efficient energy systems, resulting in many scientific publications and new companies.
 Visit our history page to learn that our roots go all the way back to the fundamental patent on CMOS microelectronic devices.

-The adjacent Micron Microscopy Core is home to the NSF-Sponsored Materials Research Science and Engineering Center (MRSEC) shared facilities and is a partner in the Materials Research Facilities Network (MRFN).
+The adjacent Micron Technology Foundation Inc. Microscopy Suite is home to the NSF-Sponsored Materials Research Science and Engineering Center (MRSEC) shared facilities and is a partner in the Materials Research Facilities Network (MRFN).
 This facility includes optical, electron, and ion microscopes, along with specialized analysis techniques to study surface topography, surface chemistry and even optical and dielectric properties of materials.

 The ~5,000 square foot microscopy suite is the nexus point in the multidisciplinary facility, being strategically and metaphorically placed as a bridge between the engineering / science campus, and the medical school.
 Within the building, it is located between the research tower and the cleanroom.
-The microscopy core is where these diverse researchers from all over campus physically bump into each other in a suite of tools designed to serve both hard and soft materials.
+The Micron Technology Foundation Inc. Microscopy Suite is where these diverse researchers from all over campus physically bump into each other in a suite of tools designed to serve both hard and soft materials.
 This is where problem-solving engineers and researchers working on micro-and nano-scale devices meet life scientists who have ideas for quality-of-life-improving applications; but who need engineered solutions.
 We engineer having these people run into each other, and look for the magic that results!